10 Best Cities for Asian Men to Date: The Ranking No One Else Will Give You

 The degree to which Asian masculinity is visible, normalized, and even desirable varies significantly by city.
 In New York, the sheer density and diversity of the Asian American male population means you are not an anomaly.
 You are part of the fabric of the city.
 Women in New York have dated Asian men, worked alongside Asian men, lived next door to Asian men.
 The baseline is different.
 The stereotypes still exist, but the experiential override is stronger.

 In LA’s Koreatown or the San Gabriel Valley, you are not navigating racial perception at all.
-You are navigating community politics, social hierarchies, and the complex dynamics of dating within your own ethnic group.
+Instead, you are navigating community politics, social hierarchies, and the complex dynamics of dating within your own ethnic group.
 That comes with its own pressures, but the baseline question of “does she see me as a viable romantic partner” is answered before you open your mouth.

 A Special Note: How to Approach Asian Women as an Asian Man